EthanNguyen-Tu/reusable-code/README.md

-# reusable-components
+# reusable-code

-Ethan Nguyen-Tu's Personal Reusable Components
+This repository contains code that Ethan Nguyen-Tu thinks can be used in different projects and does not mind sharing.

-Any snippet of code that Ethan Nguyen-Tu wrote and thinks can be or has been used in multiple projects can be found here.
+Feel free to use this code. :smile:

 ## Terms of Use

 MIT License

 Copyright (c) 2023 Ethan Nguyen-Tu